AdobeDocs/commerce-frontend-core/src/pages/guide/templates/override.md

 ## Using PHP short tags in template PHTML files

-The `echo` command in PHP can be written using the short tag in Magento templates.
+The `echo` command in PHP can be written using the short tag in templates.

 For example: